richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

     * Each field represents a piece of data that can be searched, filtered, sorted, or faceted in the search index
 * `new SearchableField("text"...` will be used by the OCR Skill
 * `new SearchableField("keyphrases"...` will be used by the Key Phrases Extraction Skill
+* `new SearchableField("myColumn"...` will be used by the WebAPI Skill
 * `indexClient.DeleteIndex...` deletes any existing index with the same name using the `SearchIndex` object
 * `indexClient.CreateIndex...` creates a new index using the `SearchIndex` object